IlyaZinkovich/ilyazinkovich.github.io/_posts/2020/jun/2020-06-07-deliveries-dispatching-evolution.md

 ## Level 2.
 Pooling

-As our product becomes more popular, we start experiencing periods when the demand for our service significantly outstrips the economically viable level of supply, which leads to an increased number of delays and cancellations.
+As our service becomes more popular, we start experiencing periods when the demand for our service significantly outstrips the economically viable level of supply, which leads to an increased number of delays and cancellations.
 The difference between the number of incoming orders and the number of available couriers looks as follows.

 ![alt text](/images/posts/2020-06-07-deliveries-dispatching-evolution--supply-demand.svg?style=centered "Supply Demand Mismatch")